aws-samples/aws-service-catalog-reference-architectures/README.md

 ### How to set up AWS Service Catalog Reference blueprint products and portfolios?
+Each Blueprint comes with a detailed walkthrough guide that includes step-by-step instructions on how to set up the Service Catalog Blueprint.

 ### Pre-requisites

-1. AWS CLI should be installed and configured to point to the region in which you want to create the reference blueprint components within AWS Service Catalog.
+1. AWS CLI configured to point to point to the region in which you want to create the reference blueprint components within AWS Service Catalog.

 2. Access to a system with permissions to execute a python script.
 The script utilizes "boto3" and "random" modules.